rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/dcerpc/hidden.md

 ## Description

-The hidden scanner connects to a given range of IP addresses and try to locate any RPC services that are not listed in the Endpoint Mapper and determine if anonymous access to the service is allowed.
+The hidden scanner connects to a given range of IP addresses and tries to locate any RPC services that are not listed in the Endpoint Mapper and determines if anonymous access to the service is allowed.

 ## Verification Steps